discourse/discourse-gifs/README.md

 ### Developers

 This repository uses the Minimasonry library to lay out the GIFs when selecting.
-Use `yarn run copy-masonry` to update the package.
+Use `pnpm run copy-masonry` to update the package.